forest with light

 Student Eligibility Requirements

-• Currently in residence at SIPA, enrolled in a SIPA degree program at Columbia University in New York City, and in good academic standing.
-Applications are only accepted during the summer if you are enrolled in the summer.
+• Currently in residence at SIPA and enrolled in a one- or two-year SIPA degree program (MPA, MIA, MPA-DP, MPA-EPM, MPA-ESP, MPA-GL, or EMPA) at Columbia University in the City of New York, and maintaining good academic standing.
+Emergency aid requests are only reviewed during active periods of enrollment and will not be evaluated during non-enrollment periods, such as breaks between the fall and spring semesters.
+Applications are only reviewed during the summer if you are enrolled in the summer term.

 • Facing a sudden, unanticipated and unforeseeable financial hardship resulting from a legitimate emergency/catastrophic event.